NishikiChisato/DigitalGarden/English Grammar in Use/Tense comparison.md

 B: How **did** you **do** that? (not have you done)
 A: I **picked** up a hot dish. (not have picked)

 A: Look!
-Somebody has spilt something on the sofa.
+Somebody has split something on the sofa.
 B: Well, it **wasn't** me.
 I **didn't do** it. (not hasn't been/haven't done)

 Because the present perfect describes present situation, we don't use it when we talk about a finished time(yesterday/last year/ten minutes ago).
 For these situations, we use a past tense: